 It is announce to be very difficult to find drink water, therefor, it's really important to have a filter for your drink-system.
 This allows to drink water from any source and it will kill 99% of bacterias.

 I quickly realised that being zero-waste on this trip would be totally impossible.
 Food is heavy and if you can't really cook, there is only one option: freez dried food.
 So I bought plenty of different vegetarian packages from MX3.
 It fits in two waterproof bags of 6L.
+During the trip I realised it was a bad idea to carry 15 days of food because it's heavy.
+Next time I'll just have about 3-4 days of food and drop down in a town for food supplies.

 - Powdered milk